Research Archives

 Elizabeth E. Chapleski, Principal Investigator

 The Detroit Senior Citizens Department wants to find out what services senior citizens need.
 This citywide study in Detroit will use trained WSU interviewers to contact residents over the age of 60.
 During the survey, seniors will be asked questions about many topics including health care, prescription drugs, transportation, recreation, housing, tax preparation and other quality of life issues.
 Survey participants will be chosen at random.
-Participants will be recieve a $10 gift certificate to either Rite-Aid or CVS Pharmacy.
+Participants will be receive a $10 gift certificate to either Rite-Aid or CVS Pharmacy.
 The results from the study could impact how City services are delivered in Detroit.
 Funding: City of Detroit

 Cognitive Assessment and Early Detection of Dementia